 - Provides good quality, high paying, and abundant jobs in many industries

-Include personal information about the individual’s background and interests to highlight the diverse paths and goals of successful computer scientists.
+Feature a wide range of individuals (e.g., current students, alumni, and faculty).
+Include personal information about the individual’s background, interests, and professional journey to highlight the varied paths and goals of successful technologists.
 Be sure to describe the potential applications and impact of their work.

 10. Work with a website design expert to maximize usability and accessibility.

-Make sure your website is appealing and easy to navigate.
+Make sure your website is appealing, easy to navigate, and adheres to modern WCAG accessibility standards.
 Consider conducting surveys or focus groups with your target audiences to evaluate whether the desired messages are effectively communicated.
-For tips on accessibility, see https://www.w3.org/WAI/standards-guidelines/wcag/.